One of the most important steps in setting up (and running an affiliate marketing program) is choosing the affiliate tracking software solution.

 Factors to Consider When Choosing Your Affiliate Software

-Some popular affiliate software options available are HasOffers (by TUNE), Partnerize, CAKE, PostAffiliate Pro, LeadDyno, and Refersion.
+Some popular affiliate software options available are TUNE, Partnerize, CAKE, PostAffiliate Pro, LeadDyno, Affise, Refersion, and even Phonexa.
 Comparing them and choosing the best one for your needs is entirely up to you.
 However, there are a few factors you should take into account:

 - Integration with e-commerce platforms (BigCommerce, Shopify, Volusion, 3dCart, etc.) – A major plus in easier integration of proper tracking.